ReVaX99/ros2_servo_interface/README.md

 # Interface Micro Servo MS18 with Raspberry Pi using ROS2 Jazzy
-This repository serves as a guideline for beginners to create the interface between a Micro Servo MS18 with a Raspberry Pi using ROS2 Jazzy.
+This repository serves as a guideline for beginners to create the interface between a Micro Servo MS18 with a Raspberry Pi (RPi) using ROS2 Jazzy.

 A small program is executed to publish the angle of the servo motor in the `servomotor` topic, and rotates the angle to generate motion and test the proper working of the application.

+## Hardware & Software Requirements
 The hardware required to follow the guideline is:
 - Micro Servo 9g MS18.
 - Raspberry Pi 5 4GB RAM.